DarraghReid/krafts/README.md

 ## Potential Future Features
 * Set Up Shop

     As mentioned previously, the original idea of the site was to allow artists to set up their own virtual store to sell their products.
-Future versions of this site would allow sellers to have a distint user status where tabs to access and upload their own products are available to them.
+Future versions of this site would allow sellers to have a distinct user status where tabs to access and upload their own products are available to them.

 * Rating System

     Upon completion of the rating system, I realised I had designed it in such a way that users cannot modify their ratings.
-This is becasue, upon submition of a rating, the rating gets added to the rating field in the Product model, which is then divided by the number of times the product has been rated to get the average rating.
+This is because, upon submission of a rating, the rating gets added to the rating field in the Product model, which is then divided by the number of times the product has been rated to get the average rating.

     Future versions of the site would have a separate Review model, with the Products model as foreign key, where users can create, edit and delete a review/rating of a product.
 Future versions of the site would also ensure that only users who have purchased the product can review it.

 * Messages Tab

-    Due to time contraints, plans to implement a messages tab in the user's profile were shelved.
-In future versions of the site, users will be able to access and track all of their previous correspondance with the site owner.
+    Due to time constraints, plans to implement a messages tab in the user's profile were shelved.
+In future versions of the site, users will be able to access and track all of their previous correspondence with the site owner.

 * Save For Later